shooshtarilab/TMExplorer/README.md

 > saveTME(res, '~/Downloads/GSE72056')
 [1] "Done!
 Check ~/Downloads/GSE72056 for files"
 ```
-The result is three CSV files that can be used in other programs.
+The result is three CSV files (gene expressions, cell labels, and gene signatures) that can be used in other programs.
 In the future we will support saving in other formats.

 NOTE: `saveTME` is currently not compatible with sparse datasets.
 This is due to the size of some datasets and the memory required to convert them to a dense matrix that can be written to a csv file.
 To save the elements of a sparse object, use `write.table()` and `as.matrix(counts(res))`, keeping in mind that doing this with some of the larger datasets may cause R to crash.